Lord Advocate’s guidelines: Liberation by the police

 • the nature and seriousness of the offence (section 14(2); 2016 Act).

 As these reasons may also influence the Procurator Fiscal’s position in relation to bail, it is important that the reporting officer should give as much detail as possible and, where appropriate, should do so by reference to these guidelines.
+This is especially important during the operational period of these guidelines.
+In particular, the details provided by the reporting officer in relation to any risk the person poses to individuals or the public should be sufficient to allow the Procurator Fiscal to fully consider the overall public interest in respect of bail, taking account also of the current pressure on the prison population.

 In all cases, an appropriate risk assessment must be carried out to establish whether the circumstances of offending behaviour can be reported to the Procurator Fiscal whilst the person is at liberty, including whether conditions can be imposed to manage any risk identified.

-Any decision not to liberate person must be regularly reviewed.
+Any decision not to liberate a person must be regularly reviewed.
 This is of particular importance where a person is detained in custody for a period in excess of 24 hours.
 If the reason(s) for keeping a person in custody no longer exist (where, for example, an address has been provided and confirmed, or the identity of the person is confirmed) the police officer should consider releasing the person.

 Where a victim or witness is a child, police officers must also have regard to the United Nations Convention on the Rights of a Child (UNCRC).
 In particular, the best interests of a child victim or child witness must be a primary consideration in terms of Article 3 of the UNCRC, and the views of the child, where known, should be taken into account.